 Normally you can go home on the same day of your surgery, but you won’t be able to drive.
 It’s a good idea to make sure you have necessary help because your doctor may limit activities such as bending and lifting for a few days.
 During recovery; avoid rubbing or pressing on your eye, do not lift any heavy objects.
 You can walk, climb stairs, and do light household chores.

 After recovery, patients can do any of their normal activities but are asked to limit swimming in the first three months.
 LASIK treatments can be completed four days before the brightocular or one month post op.

 We have multiple locations where the procedure is performed and the number of clinics is growing rapidly.
 For an up-to-date full list of locations where the procedure is offered, please contact us.
 Doctors who perform the procedure are top-notch ophthalmologists in the field who have been practicing for many years and have completed several thousands of surgeries.

 BrightOcular is made of medical grade silicone and colorants that have been tested and is USP VI certified.
 The materials used in the implant have been approved for use in implantable devices by the FDA.

 With any eye surgery there is risk of visual acuity being compromised.
-BrightOcular has been tested on animals successfully with no harm or vision loss.
+BrightOcular has been tested successfully with no harm or vision loss.
 Surgeries have been carried out since 2010 with no patient going blind from the intraocular implantation technique.

 Brightocular procedure has not registered with the FDA nor is it available in the United States for clinical trials yet.
 Other artificial iris implants are currently available in the U.S. and Europe for medical cases only.
 As many medical devices, brightocular is first filing internationally, CE mark in Europe as other prosthetic iris implants have done.
 The next step would be to file with the FDA.
 However silicone and colorants used in the prosthesis are FDA recognized and biocompatible.